 The Department of Physics laboratories are well equipped for teaching and undergraduate research.
 Recently renovated spaces allow for innovative teaching approaches with active use of modern instructional technology.
 Equipment includes lasers, Geiger and scintillation counters and scales, modern PASCO data collecting systems, LabVIEW programming language operated ELVIS data acquisition card, Michelson interferometers, grating and prism spectrometers, oscilloscopes, and an ample stock of meters and laboratory standards.
 Recently upgraded machine shop includes a lathe, a mill and other mechanical equipment that allows students to work on the projects involving design and building of mechanical devices.
-A 3D printer is available for student use to print plastic parts for various engineering projects.
+Several 3D printers and a 3D scanner are available for student use to print plastic parts for various engineering projects.
 A collection of telescopes is also available for student instruction.
 Additionally, the Physics Department is a member of the National Undergraduate Research Observatory and thus faculty and students have access to a 31" telescope at Lowell Observatory in Flagstaff, Arizona.